Crucial Data Solutions is proud to announce TrialKit AI has been recognized with the 2024 SCDM Innovation in Health Technology Solutions Award.

 Imagine being able to access, review, edit, and sign documents on your phone or tablet from virtually any location at any time.
 These tasks shouldn’t leave you tethered to your computer, and you no longer have to.
 It’s possible today to pull your iPhone out of your pocket while on-the-go or away from your desk to address assigned tasks, quickly preview a file, upload a new document, and more.

 TrialKit allows users to access eTMF with its downloadable app for iOS and Android.
-As a fully featured native mobile app, all other modules of TrialKit are available on the app as well (i.e., CTMS, EDC, eConsent, ePRO/eCOA, RTSM, medical coding, and reporting).
+As a fully featured native mobile app, all other modules of TrialKit are available on the app as well (i.e., EDC, eConsent, ePRO/eCOA, RTSM, medical coding, and reporting).
 Lack of accessibility should no longer be a valid excuse for delays and hold-ups amongst your team.
 This can be easily avoided with a mobile-oriented solution!

 The future of eTMF (hint: blockchain technology)